OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-24.md

 ## Luke 24:9

-When they returned from the tomb, they reported all these things to the eleven and to all the others.
+Upon returning from the tomb, they shared all these things with the eleven and with everyone else.

 ## Luke 24:10

-It was Mary Magdalene, Joanna, Mary the mother of James, and the other women with them who told this to the apostles.
+Mary Magdalene, Joanna, Mary the mother of James, and the other women with them conveyed this to the apostles.

 ## Luke 24:11